Welcome to PayPal!

 You must keep your mailing address, email address and other contact information current in your PayPal account profile.

-If you primarily make purchases or send money to family and friends, a personal account is probably right for you.
+If you primarily make purchases or send personal transactions to family and friends, a personal account is probably right for you.
 With a personal account you can do things like:

 - Buy goods and services.

-You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your PayPal account primarily to sell things, you should consider a business account.
-You can change your PayPal account from a personal account to a business account should circumstances change.
+You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your personal account primarily to sell things, you should open a business account.
+You can also convert your personal account to a business account should circumstances change.

-A business account is for people and organizations that primarily sell goods or services, even if your business is not incorporated.
+We recommend business account for people and organizations that primarily use PayPal to sell goods or services, even if your business is not incorporated.
 With a business account, you can do things like:

 - Sign up for PayPal products that meet your business needs.

-If the activity through your business account reaches certain thresholds or involves certain business segments or activities, you are required to agree to Commercial Entity Agreement to allow you to continue accepting Visa and MasterCard payments.
+If the activity through any type of PayPal you hold account reaches certain thresholds or involves certain business segments or activities, you are required to agree to Commercial Entity Agreement to allow you to continue accepting Visa and MasterCard payments.
 In this case, the Commercial Entity Agreement will apply to any payment processed by PayPal on your behalf and will form part of this user agreement.

 You may close your account and terminate your relationship with us at any time without cost or penalty, but you will remain liable for all obligations related to your PayPal account even after the PayPal account is closed.
-You must withdraw or transfer any PayPal balance from your PayPal account before closing it.
+When you close your PayPal account, we will cancel any scheduled or incomplete transactions.
+You must withdraw or transfer any balance from your PayPal account before closing it.

 In certain cases, you may not close your PayPal account, including: